Skip to main content

 Exhibition

-Explore the exceptional career of Louise Bourgeois (1911-2010), one of the most influential artists of modern times.
+An exploration of the exceptional career of Louise Bourgeois (1911-2010), one of the most influential artists of modern times.

 With over 40 works, including some rarely seen in the UK, such as Lair (1962) and The Couple (2007-2009).
-Louise Bourgeois: Nature Study demonstrates Bourgeois’ versatility, as well as the enduring emotive power of her art.
+Louise Bourgeois: Nature Study demonstrated Bourgeois’ versatility, as well as the enduring emotive power of her art.

 Presented in collaboration with ARTIST ROOMS and The Easton Foundation, New York.
 The exhibition features important loans from The Easton Foundation alongside a remarkable body of her work from ARTIST ROOMS, the national collection jointly owned by Tate and National Galleries of Scotland.